wmblack23/Live-Soccer-Scraper/README.md

 ---
 Some notes if you download the program to run on your computer:

+1. You will need to download the following packages if they're not already installed:

+    `pip install beautifulsoup4`

+    `pip install lxml`

-1. There is a list titled *leagues* on line 85.
+2. There is a list titled *leagues* on line 85.
 Fill this list in with all of the leagues that you want to include in your version of the program.

     For me, as an example, *leagues* looks like = ["English Premier League", "Spanish La Liga", 'Italian Serie A", "French Ligue 1", "German Bundesliga", "Champions League"].

     **Check *League_Names.py* to see all available league names to choose from.**
-2. The site I scraped (BBC) shows times for the UK, so you will need to adjust the time +/- the difference between where you live and the UK.
+3. The site I scraped (BBC) shows times for the UK, so you will need to adjust the time +/- the difference between where you live and the UK.

       a.
 There is a variable titled *hours_diff* on line 157.
 Set this variable equal to the number of hours your timezone is different from the UK (absolute value).